ReadyResearch/site-aigovernance-aus/content/survey/index.md

       text: |-
         <br>

-        We conducted a representative survey of Australian adults to understand public perceptions of AI risks and support for AI governance actions in Australia, conducted by Ready Research and The University of Queensland.
+        We conducted a representative survey of Australian adults to understand public perceptions of AI risks and support for AI governance actions in Australia.

         <br>